artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

 Next, describe in detail what the code does.
 You must clearly explain the purpose and function of each instruction.

+Analyze in-depth the program provided in the ```LedsSwitches_C-Lang``` project (located at: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LedsSwitches_C-Lang```), which performs the same functionality as the introductory code but which is written in assembly.

+Next, describe in detail what the code does.
+You must clearly explain the purpose and function of each instruction.

-Finally, run the code in the RVfpga-ViDBo simulator following the same steps explained in the introduction and include a screenshot showing its operation.
+Finally, run the codes in the RVfpga-ViDBo simulator following the same steps explained in the introduction and include screenshots showing their operation.

 ## Exercise 2